frohleon/Personas-with-Attitudes/README.md

 This repository contains the code used to implement experiments on injecting subjectivity into LLM-generated annotations via persona descriptions.
 For detailed information, refer to our paper:

-> Fröhling, L., Demartini, G. & Assenmacher, D. (2024). *Personas with Attitudes: Controlling LLMs for Diverse Data Annotation*. arxiv identifier coming soon...
+> Fröhling, L., Demartini, G. & Assenmacher, D. (2024). *Personas with Attitudes: Controlling LLMs for Diverse Data Annotation*. arXiv preprint [arXiv:2410.11475](http://arxiv.org/abs/2410.11745)

 ## Reproducing LLM Annotations